Thanks to the Splorers (that's you) we create a party like no other, based on respect, doing good, feeling great and having a whole lot of fun.

 Refuse products that come wrapped in plastic; buy bread from a bakers in a paper bag; leave your plastic cucumber wrappers and other unnecessary packaging at the supermarket - this will send a powerful message to retailers that you don’t want plastic.

 Single-use plastics include plastic shopping bags, plastic cups, straws, food packaging, coffee cups and lids - any plastic item intended to be used once then discarded.
 These plastics have a toxic impact on humans, animals and the environment.
 Please don't bring single-use plastic items to Splore.

 Give a Shit!

 Keep an eye out for our friendly Camp Kaitiaki.
-These guys are kind of like campsite hosts.
-They’ll sort you out with some bags for your ‘resources’ (one for recycling and one for compostables) and give you a hand with anything else you might need!
+These guys and girls are modern day campsite power rangers.
+Working alongside Camp HQ and the Zero Waste team, Camp Kaitiaki play an important role in keeping the campsites running smoothly.
+They’ll sort you out with some bags for your ‘resources’ (one for recycling and one for compostables) and give you a hand with anything else you might need.

-The planets heating up and we’ve already risen 1 degree C above pre-industrial levels which is having major implications - cyclones, rising oceans, ocean acidification it’s all pretty scary stuff.
+The planet is heating up fast and it's having major implications - wild weather, cyclones, rising sea levels, ocean acidification... it’s all pretty scary stuff.

-The Sunsonics solar sound system is back again this year using 100% renewable energy to bring amazing sound quality to the Old Mout Cider Sun Shack.
+The Sunsonics solar sound system is back again this year using 100% renewable energy to bring amazing sound quality to the Orchard Thieve's Foxes Den.

 Onsite we use Gull biodiesel in all of our vehicles and generators.
 Fish and chipperies around the country unite to donate their used cooking oil to Gull who put it in a blend of 20% oil and 80% diesel.

-Thank you so much for thinking ahead and reducing the amount of resources that you bring into Splore so we can continue to #LeaveNoTrace.
+Thank you for thinking ahead and reducing the amount of resources that you bring into Splore so we can continue to #LeaveNoTrace.